-I enjoyed my little day trip today so much that I have already invited a friend to come and join me repeat it in two weeks.
+I enjoyed my little day trip today so much that I have already invited a friend to come and join me repeat it in a few weeks.
 Learning a lesson from today, I will be sure to bring my camera bag with me for that trip.
 Smartphone cameras may be good enough for many people, but I always find them to be inadequate and regret not having my real camera.

 Shady Gulch Trestle (c.
 1895–1905) carrying railroad tracks originally part of Southern Pacific Railroad over Shady Gulch and what was Eben Bennett's toll road, but used today by the Santa Cruz, Big Trees and Pacific Railway.